nomad-coe/nomad/docs/introduction.rst

 celery
 ^^^^^^
-http://celeryproject.org (incl. rabbitmq, redis) is a popular combination for realizing long running tasks in internet applications.
+http://celeryproject.org (incl. rabbitmq) is a popular combination for realizing long running tasks in internet applications.
 We use it to drive the processing of uploaded files.
-It allows us to transparently distribute processing load, while keeping processing state available.
+It allows us to transparently distribute processing load.

 elastic search
 ^^^^^^^^^^^^^^